alanxoc3/alanxoc3.github.io/_posts/2019-06-25-efficient-pico-8-outline.md

 ---
 layout: post
-title:  "Efficient pico-8 outline."
+title: Efficient pico-8 outline.
-categories: blog
+caption: How to make your sprites cool and fast!
 tags: [pico-8, tutorial]
-caption: How to make your sprites cool and fast!
 ---
 _I originally put this on the [lexaloffle website](https://www.lexaloffle.com/bbs/?tid=32996), but I copied it here to